marceand/Kata/Readme.md

 * the same number if no other requirement is fulfilled
 * https://technologyconversations.com/2014/03/12/java-tutorial-through-katas-fizz-buzz-easy/

+# Calc Stats
+Your task is to process a sequence of integer numbers to determine the following statistics:

+* minimum value
+* maximum value
+* number of elements in the sequence
+* average value

 # Kata: Mars Rover
 Develop an api that moves a rover around on a grid.